nextstrain/docs.nextstrain.org/src/install.rst

 As a result, mamba can install conda packages much faster and more accurately than the original conda installer.

 `Docker <https://docker.com/>`_ is a container system freely-available for all platforms.
-When you use the Docker build/view environment, you don’t need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`_.
+When you use Docker to run Nextstrain components, you don’t need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`_.

 Installation Steps
 ==================